-(ii) does not need to use the facilities of any University Department:
+(ii) does not need to use the facilities of any University Department;

-(f) pay the prescribed fees,
+(f) pay the prescribed fees.

-3. In the event of a student discontinuing his studies after exemption has been granted a full refund of fees will be made provided notification is received by the Registrar on or before 31 March.
+3. In the event of a student discontinuing his studies after exemption has been granted a full refund of fees (but not late fee or fine) will be made provided notification is received by the Registrar on or before 31 March.
 No refund of fees shall be made for withdrawals after this date and the fees shall not be transferable to the following or any subsequent year.